cortez-v6/GK-Markdowns/README.md

  - 1. Basic Git and GitHub instructions

- - 2. Basic Angular concepts

- - 3. Basic React concepts
+ - 2. Setup a TensorFlow environment on Apple Silicon using Miniforge

- - 4. ...
+ - 3. ...